Characterization of Weyl functions in the class of operator-valued generalized Nevanlinna functions: Introduction

-If realization (\ref{eq12}) is minimal, then $\tilde{\kappa }= \kappa $.
-In that case $ \mathcal{D}(Q)=\rho(A)$ and the triple $(\mathcal{K},\, A,\, \Gamma _{z_{0}})$ is uniquely determined (up to isomorphism). \end{theorem} We will call linear relation $A$ in (\ref{eq12}) \textit{representing relation (operator)} of $Q$.
-Such operator representations were developed by M. G. Krein and H. Langer, see e.g. \cite {KL1, KL2} and later converted to representations in terms of linear relations (multivalued operators), see e.g. \cite{DLS, HSW}.
+The linear relation $A$ in (\ref{eq12}) is called a \textit{representing relation (operator)} of $Q$.
+Such operator representations were developed by M. G. Krein and H. Langer, see e.g. \cite {KL1, KL2} and later converted to representations in terms of linear relations, see e.g. \cite{DLS, HSW}.

-In this paper, we will always assume that the function $Q\in N_{\kappa }(\mathcal{H})$ is represented minimally by the relation or operator $A$.